 “To the question: what must I do to be saved? the old gospel replies: believe on the Lord Jesus Christ.
 To the further question: what does it mean to believe on the Lord Jesus Christ?
 Its reply is: it means knowing oneself to be a sinner, and Christ to have died for sinners; abandoning all self-righteousness and self-confidence, and casting oneself wholly upon Him of pardon and peace; and exchanging ones natural enmity and rebellion against God for a spirit of grateful submission to the will of Christ through the renewing of one’s heart by the Holy Ghost.”

-The fundamental theological error here is a misconception regarding the nature of biblical faith.
+It seems to me that Packer is engaging in the typical disingenuousness that characterizes Calvinist thought, speech and writing.
+There is a fundamental theological error at work here in the phrase “for their faith too.”
+According to Packer the gospel “labours” to show sinners that they need to depend on the God “for their faith too.”
+Here lies the Calvinist’s misconception regarding the nature of biblical faith.
 Based upon the Calvinist’s doctrine of total inability, Calvinists conclude that if faith is attributed to the sinner in any manner whatsoever, as in a willed decision to believe, then it constitutes a meritorious contribution that the sinner makes to their own salvation, thus robbing God of all the glory in salvation.
 I submit that this reasoning is biblically untenable.
 Note that Packer is intent on “overthrow[ing] self-confidence” in sinners.
 The way to do this is to make sure “salvation is altogether out of their hands.”
 This in turn will “shut them up to a self-despairing dependence on the glorious grace of a sovereign Savior.”
-But it seems to me that the end goal here are wrong-headed.
+But it seems to me that the end goal here is wrong-headed.
 The end goal is to have the sinner affirm the Calvinist’s divine determinism.
 The realizations that the sinner needs to embrace seem correct.
 But they are produced by the content of the “good news” not through the acceptance of divine determinism.
 To define the gospel and present it as an unconditional election and an effectual call will, I submit, only “shut them up to a self-despairing epistemological anxiety as to whether or not they are among the elect.”
 It is “to shut them up” to acquiesce to Packer’s doctrines of predestination and unconditional election.
+And think about it.
+All this “knowing oneself to be a sinner, and Christ to have died for sinners; abandoning all self-righteousness and self-confidence, and casting oneself wholly upon Him of pardon and peace; and exchanging ones natural enmity and rebellion against God for a spirit of grateful submission to the will of Christ through the renewing of one’s heart by the Holy Ghost” changes nothing in regard to one’s eternal destiny.
+The elect will be saved and the non-elect will not be saved.
+End of story.

 Observe the incoherence of thought and word here.
 “Believe on the Lord Jesus Christ” has been provided as the answer to a question that specifically includes the elements of an imperative (“What must I do to be saved?”) along with a personal act of the human will to actually do something (“What must I do to be saved?”).
 “What must I do…” is a question presupposing the individual self’s ability to will, decide, and personally act or respond.
 Now note Packer’s answer.
 If he were to speak consistent with his Calvinism his answer to the question “What must I do to be saved?” should be, “Absolutely nothing.”
 For as Packer has made it clear above, a function of his deterministic doctrine of predestination is to “shut them up to a self-despairing dependence on the glorious grace of a sovereign Saviour, not only for their righteousness but for their faith too.”
 So the sinner can do absolutely nothing, not even believe.
 This is the meaning of Packer’s Reformed Calvinist doctrines of unconditional election and an “effectual call” or “irresistible grace.”
 Packer said that the gospel “labours to convince sinners that salvation is altogether out of their hands.”
 Even faith has to be granted, and it is only granted to those recipients of “the glorious grace of a sovereign Saviour,” which is a Calvinist euphemism for the unconditionally elect.
 Therefore only the elect will be saved.
 So who is Packer referring to with this elaborate description of what it means to believe?
 It refers to the elect only.
 And even then it is only descriptive of what God will cause to happen to them.
 “What must I do to be saved?” and “What does it mean to believe on the Lord Jesus Christ?” have no possible relevance to the non-elect.
 Whoever may be asking these questions, to many they simply will have no relevance or potential for realization, even though Packer’s answer would lead us to think otherwise.
 Thus, in a Calvinist theological context, “Believe on the Lord Jesus Christ” as the answer to “What must I do to be saved?” is at best incomplete and at worst misleading and disingenuous, regardless of our ignorance of who is elect and who is not.